Python3pkg/Magellan/README.rst

                                     Make sure this is not superseded by '-s or -p' --output-dir              Set output directory for package specific reports, default = 'MagellanReports'
+          -U, --upgrade-conflicts
+                                    Check whether upgrading a package will conflict with the current environment.
+NB Can be used multiple times but must always specify desired version.
+Usage -U
+                                    <package-name> <desired-version>.
+          --cache-dir               Cache directory - used for pip installs.

 Example Usage: